JoelGrayson/JKiosk/README.md

 ### Necessary For Kiosk
 #### Kiosk.service (/usr/lib/systemd/system/kiosk.service)
-This file is located at /usr/lib/systemd/system/kiosk.service Kiosk service file (kiosk.service) has information about kiosk mode such as the environment as well as where the kiosk.sh file is
+This file is located at /usr/lib/systemd/system/kiosk.service Kiosk service file (kiosk.service) has information about kiosk mode such as the environment as well as where the kiosk.sh file is.

 #### kiosk.sh
-Kiosk shell file has configuration about the
+Kiosk shell file has configuration about the Raspi kiosk mode.
+It is called by the kiosk.service file.

+#### reboot startup.sh
+Called by the cronjob when reopening kiosk.

 ### Syntactic Sugar
 #### ~/.bashrc
-Calls the j_rc.sh
+Calls the j_kiosk.sh

-#### j_rc.sh
+#### j_kiosk.sh
 Has custom commands to make command line kiosk management easier such as `j_kiosk`